-There are not too many places in the world where you can travel from majestic redwood forests and dramatic coastal cliffs, to volcanic mountains and beautiful lakes – all on one road trip!
+There aren’t too many places in the world where you can travel, from majestic redwood forests and dramatic coastal cliffs to volcanic mountains and beautiful lakes – all on one road trip!

 When it comes to varied and dramatic scenery, northern California really does have the lot!

 Outdoor adventures are around every turn, with mountains for skiing in winter, summer hikes, fall color drives and a step back in time to the Gold Rush era.

 Sharing with you our favorite scenic drives from Northern California for one of the most incredible tasters of everything that’s great about road-tripping in America.

 - 1. Northern California Scenic Drives: Pacific Coast Highway – San Francisco to Fort Bragg

 - 2. Northern California Scenic Drives: Mount Shasta Cascade Loop

 - 3. Northern California Scenic Drives: Redwood Highway (US 101)

 - 4. Northern California Scenic Drives: 17-Mile Drive Carmel-by-the-Sea to Monterey